 2. Now, there are various options in obtaining a Chinese Visa.
 You should choose a visa category to apply for.
 These options simply signify the reason for your travel to China.

-– Tourist Visa (L-Visa): this is meant for foreigners who would love to travel to China for tour, holidays, and visiting friends and family.
+– Tourist Visa (L-Visa): this is meant for foreigners who would love to travel to China for tours, holidays, and visiting friends and family.

 ⚫ Double Entry tourist Visa: Here, you have the chance of entering China twice.
 Each stay remains valid for only six months.